-Green overall with conspicuous red and yellow underwing coverts, red forehead and front of lores, the Crimson-fronted Parakeet is considered by some to be a race of the White-eyed Parakeet (A. leucophthalmus).
-A very social species, this bird may join single or mixed-species feeding flocks numbering several birds, searching for fruits.
-It will also form communal roosts in tops of palm trees, sometimes near human habitation; although too much disturbance will cause the flock to abandon the roost site.
+Green overall with conspicuous red and yellow underwing coverts, red forehead and front of lores, Crimson-fronted Parakeet is considered by some to be a subspecies of White-eyed Parakeet (Psittacara leucophthalmus) of South America.
+A very social species, Crimson-fronted Parakeet may join single or mixed-species feeding flocks numbering several birds, searching for fruits.
+It also forms communal roosts in tops of palm trees, sometimes near human habitation, although too much disturbance will cause the flock to abandon the roost site.
 A small number are kept in captivity and traded internationally.
-The Crimson-fronted Parakeet’s main habitat is forest edge and it may actually be increasing its geographic range due to deforestation.
+The main habitat of Crimson-fronted Parakeet is forest edge, and it may actually be increasing its geographic range due to deforestation.